Vaibhavchopra1/DM-Project/README.md

 **Objective**: Develop models that predict box office revenue based on movie metadata and narrative features.

 #### Feature Engineering
-- **Integration of Features**: Combining various metadata elements (e.g., actor influence, director popularity, budget) with extracted features from plot summaries to form a comprehensive feature set for modeling.
+- **Integration of Features**: Combining various metadata elements (e.g., actor influence, director popularity, budget) with extracted features from plot summaries to form a comprehensive feature set for modelling.

 #### Model Training and Improvement
 - **Machine Learning Models**: Training regression models and random forests to predict box office success based on the developed features.